The AIMday concept

 AIMday is the simple idea that a new and broad mix of people can provide different perspectives and surprising new avenues to solving problems – and can create favourable conditions for continued cooperation between industry and academia.
 The concept is a structured process for matching challenges from business with relevant and broad academic skills.

 Although the core of AIMday workshops comprises concrete issues and questions, the academic researchers are not expected to deliver solutions.
-The meetings should be the starting point for finding the answers together.
+The workshops should be the starting point for finding the answers together.
 AIMday is a venue for learning and mutual exchange of knowledge.

 Watch this short AIMday video to get a better understanding of the format and an idea of the benefits of participating.